AvianOverlord/homework04/README.md

         -If timer hits zero, call ending function, give parameter that records why the game ended

     -Quiz Manager function:
-        -for loop through the quiz questions array
-        -QUESTION: How to query check answer? and/or how to make a function wait for an event -Add score (and update score display)
-        -if player gives the wrong answer, decrement timer.
+        -progress to the next question in the quiz questions array -Use an external variable, so that every call of the function is essentially another execution of a for loop.
+        -Update the quiz interface and score display.
         -When the for loop terminates, call Game End

     -Check Answer function: